Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-3.md

 When COD is 200 it's a number!

-Think about the results that returned by your GraphQL API...
-What happens when you make a request like this:
+Think about the results returned by your GraphQL API...
+What happens when you request this:

 ```
 {